Links on SoundGuys may earn us a commission. Learn more.

 Headphone driver types: Which one's just right?

-Shopping around for headphones can be confusing, and there are a lot of things you need to keep straight.
+Shopping around for headphones can be confusing, and there’s lots to consider.
 Should you get on-ear headphones or in-ears?
 Open back or closed back?
 Should you get Bluetooth, wired, or both?
-While there’s plenty of reading to do on those questions, we’re here to give you a quick and easy breakdown of four different headphone driver types: dynamic, planar magnetic, electrostatic, and balanced armature.
+While there’s plenty of reading on those questions, we’re here to give you a quick and easy breakdown of the different headphone driver types: dynamic, planar magnetic, electrostatic, balanced armature, and MEMS.

-Editor’s note: this article was updated on February 22, 2021, to expand upon technical details.
+Editor’s note: this article was updated on November 4, 2024, to update the information about MEMS speakers.

 What is a headphone driver?

-As the name suggests, a driver is a raw speaker that drives the air.
-This movement creates pressure waves, resulting in sound into your ear canal.
+A headphone driver is the raw speaker component that drives the air.
+This movement creates pressure waves, resulting in sound in your ear canal.
 It’s a component that converts electrical energy into acoustic energy, also known as a transducer.
-A driver serves the core function of loudspeakers and headphones, and it produces the sound you hear.
+A driver serves the core function of loudspeakers and headphones, producing the sound you hear.
 As the varying sizes of headphones and earbuds show, drivers also differ in size considerably.

 Dynamic drivers